The EU Pay Transparency Directive deadline has now passed. Join our webinar with Mercer to uncover what this means for employers.

 • Calculation: ($85,000 ÷ $70,000) × 100 = 121.4%

-This compa-ratio of 121.4% indicates that the employee is paid well above the midpoint.
-Again, HR or management can then look to see if there is a solid rationale for the employee being towards the high end of the range.
+This compa-ratio calculation of 121.4% indicates that this employee is paid well above the midpoint.
+HR or management can then assess whether there's a solid rationale for the employee to be at the high end of the range.

-To illustrate, let’s consider a scenario where a manager wants to review the compa-ratios of their team vis-a-vis the market ranges:
+Consider a scenario where a manager wants to review their team’s compa-ratios against the market ranges:

 These figures reveal that Employee A is underpaid relative to the market range, while Employee B is paid above the midpoint.
-The manager can then review the salaries vs. the employee skills, performance, tenure, etc., and determine if the employees are being paid fairly vs. the market rate.
+The manager can then review salaries against the employees' skills, performance, and tenure to determine whether the employees are being paid fairly relative to the market rate.

 What is a good compa-ratio range?

 The ideal compa-ratio range varies by industry, job level, and company goals.
-Generally, a range of 80%-120% is considered acceptable, but understanding why this range matters is key to using compa-ratios effectively.
+Generally, a range of 80% to 120% is considered acceptable, but understanding why this range matters is key to using compa-ratios effectively.

 • Below 80%: Employees are being paid significantly below the range for the position.
 This can lead to dissatisfaction, low retention, and challenges in attracting talent.

-• Between 80%-100%: Indicates that pay is below or at the range midpoint.
+• Between 80% and 100%: Indicates that pay is below or at the range midpoint.
 This range is common for new hires or employees in roles with limited experience.

 • Above 100%: Salaries in this range often reflect tenure, performance, or roles critical to business operations.